Academics & Classrooms

 - Traditional, on-campus or bimodal: Faculty and students will be in the classroom for the majority of class meetings.
 There may be some online elements to the class, but most classes will be in person.

 - Hybrid: Courses will be delivered in both on-campus and online modalities.
 Faculty may deliver some class sessions online, with the remaining portion offered in the traditional format.
 All synchronous online meetings will occur at the class meeting time and will be recorded and available for students to access.

 - Online: Both faculty and students will work remotely for the entire class, with no live, real-time interactions required.
 Lectures may be pre-recorded and available to students.

 Most courses will be offered either in the traditional or hybrid format.
-Course modalities will be updated in Self Service on or before July 27 and students may view their fall schedules to confirm the delivery method of each course.
+Course modalities have been updated in Self-Service and students may view their fall schedules to confirm the delivery method of each course.

 Student Academic Support